 His research interest focus on the molecular mechanisms by which the malaria parasite is able to avoid host immunity and adapt to changes in the host cell environment.
 He has extensive experience in malaria biology and developing quantitative proteomic approaches along with transcriptional profiling to understand complex biological processes in relation to host parasite interaction.

-Prof Preiser majors in parasitic diseases such as malaria.
-He has published seminal papers on the ability of malarial parasite to simultaneously invade a host cell and escape host immunity successfully.
-An active member of the infectious disease inter-disciplinary research group with the Singapore-MIT Alliance for Research and Technology (SMART), Prof Preiser has collaborated with top research institutes around the world and has published over 60 top-quality international journal papers.
-Since joining NTU, Prof Preiser has won more than S$17 million competitive research funds, as Principal Investigator and Co-Principal Investigator.
+Also an active member of the infectious disease inter-disciplinary research group with the Singapore-MIT Alliance for Research and Technology (SMART), Prof Preiser has collaborated with top research institutes around the world and has published over 100 top-quality international journal papers.

-Prof Preiser has often been invited as an expert reviewer for numerous international funding agencies and international journals including Science, Nature Medicine, Proceedings of the National Academy of Sciences and so on.
+Prof Preiser has often been invited as an expert reviewer for numerous local/international funding agencies and international journals including Science, Nature Medicine, Proceedings of the National Academy of Sciences and so on.
 He has served as an external examiner for Ngee Ann Polytechnic and has organised a number of international meetings in Singapore.
-Prof Preiser is also a member of the International Scientific Advisory Board for the Hartmut Hoffmann-Berling International Graduate School of Molecular and Cellular Biology, University of Heidelberg, Germany.

 - Huang X, Liew K, Natalang O, Siau A, Zhang N, Preiser PR.
 (2013).
 The Role of Serine-Type Serine Repeat Antigen in Plasmodium yoelii Blood Stage Development..
 PLoS ONE, 8(4), e60723.